sparse-attention-span/Select2Win/README.md

 </p>

 ### Ball Tree Attention
-The main idea of the paper is to compute attention within the ball tree partitions.
+The base Erwin Transformer computes attention within the ball tree partitions.
 Once the tree is built, one can choose the level of the tree and compute attention (**Ball Tree Attention**, BTA) within the balls in parallel:
 <p align="center">
     <img src="misc/ball_tree_levels.png" alt="Ball Tree Attention" width="90%"/>
 </p>